 When we moved into our neighborhood 7 years ago, we knew it was a great spot, and then Christmas Eve came and we were totally sold.
 A few days earlier, we had gotten a garbage sack of sand, bags and candles on our doorstep as a “neighbor gift” from a few families.
 I almost threw it away, thinking my kids had started another strange collection.
-Then I read the note and instructions and was a bit curious about a luminary tradition but a little skeptical.
-That night, before we headed to a family Christmas Eve, we set out our bags as instructed and asked the neighbors to light the candles at the right time since we would be gone.
+Then I read the attached note detailing how to make Christmas luminaries and got curious.
+That night, before we headed to a family Christmas Eve dinner, we set out our bags as instructed and asked the neighbors to light the candles at the right time since we would be gone.

-My neighbors were kind enough to give me all the instructions if you want to start this tradition in your own neck of the woods!
+My neighbors were kind enough to teach me how to make Christmas luminaries and share all the tips just in case you want to start this tradition in your own neck of the woods!

-We get the white bags #8 size from Carpenter Paper and the candles are 10 hour votive candles from quickcandle.com. the sand is from Staker Parson on Beck Street.
-We buy 1/4 of a cubic yard.
+We get the #8 white bags from Carpenter Paper and the 10 hour votive candles from quickcandle.com.
+The sand is bought locally from Staker Parson on Beck Street.
+They bought 1/4 of a cubic yard.

-Electric Tea Lights ($27 for 100 if you prefer to not have a flame or if you are in a wet climate)
+Electric Tea Lights ($27 for 100 if you prefer no flame or live in a wet climate)

-Sand or gravel is best purchased locally….anything to keep the bag from flying away works.
+Sand or gravel is best purchased locally.
+You just need something to keep the bag from flying away.

 Thank you for sharing!
 We’ll be doing this for the first time in our neigborhood this year.